Welcome!

 I also work on laws of nature, reduction/emergence, and other topics in metaphysics of science, as well as selected topics in philosophy of physics.
 Other prominent research interests include philosophical naturalism, and models and representation.
 I’m keen to work with motivated PhD students in any of these broad areas.

 As you might expect, I regularly teach philosophy at all university levels and do all kinds of academic service.
 I also do my best to support the great international community of scholars working in the philosophy of science.
 In 2016-19 I served as a member of the executive committee of the British Society for the Philosophy of Science.
-Currently I’m supporting the society’s journal BJPS as an Associate Editor.
-If you are interested in philosophy of science, do consider joining the BSPS – it’s fantastic!

 My departmental page.